Data-Science-Eurecat/HoNCAML/docs/source/usage.rst

  Usage
 =======

-Right now, HONCAML covers the following
+Right now, HoNCAML covers the following

 Installation
 ============

-To use HONCAML, first install it from source:
+To use HoNCAML, first install it from source:

 .. code-block:: console